This Week's Balance Challenge

-👉 Bookmark this page and practice daily or a few times a week.
+👉 Make balance practice a habit.
+Bookmark this page and practice daily or a few times a week.
 The link changes every Sunday at midnight.
 Currently there are 16 videos in the collection, all less than 2 minutes.

 Why is Balance Important for Cross-Country Skiers?